jdjakub/phd-thesis/ch-bl.md

 \label{substr-tab}
 \end{table}

 While the foregoing model applies to programming systems generally, a special condition is required for those that are self-sustainable.
 We must represent instructions as pieces of state, as opposed to having "two types of things"---ordinary data, and code---which must be viewed and edited using completely different tools.
-This property, conventionally known as *homoiconicity*, means instructions can be generated and manipulated just like ordinary state, whether programmatically or manually.
+This property of *Code As Data*^[In Lisp, this idea is called *homoiconicity;* elsewhere it is known as the *von Neumann* architecture.
+We are unsure of any essential differences between these three terms but use the more direct "code as data" to avoid quibbles.] means instructions can be generated and manipulated just like ordinary state, whether programmatically or manually.
 Only if this is possible can higher-level abstractions be built up, in-system, from the low level.

-\joel{Isn't homoiconicity basically just von Neumann instead of Harvard architecture? any difference?}
-\begin{requirement}[Homoiconicity]
+\begin{requirement}[Code As Data]
 Instructions must be readable and writeable as ordinary state.
 \end{requirement}

+The fact that we call this a *requirement* is more out of a desire to save trouble than as something that is *strictly* necessary from the beginning.
+If code is not ordinary data, Code As Data can be trivially, if inefficiently, bolted on after the fact.
+We would simply write an interpreter (for the same language, or a new one) in the existing code, which reads instructions from somewhere in the "data" memory and executes them.
+We would then forget all about the original interpreter and work entirely within the new language.
+In fact, as we will detail in Section\ \ref{designing-the-instruction-set} shortly, this is exactly what we should expect to have to do as a key part of designing a substrate.
+The point is that we should not *repeat* any such "mistake" of the platform and have to fix it a second time due to our own mis-design; we might as well avoid the overhead of an inner interpreter by simply having Code As Data from the beginning in our substrate.

+## Substrates in Squeak and Altair
+The path laid out for Squeak in\ \textcite{SqueakDev} is very clear: the Virtual Machine (VM) is developed in Smalltalk (the development platform) and compiled to C (the deployment platform).
+In C, the VM conforms to our conception of a substrate: it is not modifiable from within Squeak.
+On the other hand, during development, it is unclear whether this is still the case, owing to the high self-sustainability of Smalltalk.
+However, we presume that it remains off-limits from within the system, on the basis that any VM-altering capabilities present in the Smalltalk implementation would break if straightforwardly compiled to C. Since Squeak is itself a version of Smalltalk, the substrate's conception of *state* is a graph of *objects* and its *change* takes the form of VM bytecode instructions; extensive details can be found in\ \textcite{SqueakDev}.

+As for the Altair 8800, we are using it as an example of a hardware platform; unlike our other example systems, the "programming system" it would support has been left open-ended.
+However, for most things one would want to achieve with such a machine, one would need basic software facilities like memory and time slice management, device interfacing, and so on.
+These are precisely the facilities of an Operating System (OS) and we would regard such a basic software layer as a substrate for such a system.
+Similarly, we would regard the Unix OS (or at least the kernel) as the substrate in Unix systems---even the Altair, supposing it had the requisite hardware resources and capabilities.
+As we pointed out in Section\ \ref{unix-as-a-programming-system}, the Unix substrate is cleaved into two layers: *inter-*process, in which state comprises the filesystem which is changed by system calls, and *intra-*process, in which state comprises raw memory changed by machine instructions (Section\ \ref{the-low-level-binary-world}).
+In the latter case, state and change are more or less inherited from the hardware platform, while the former is built as infrastructure on top of this.

 ## \acs{COLA}'s Low-Level Byte Arrays
-In \ac{COLA}, the substrate is quite minimal and the majority is inherited "for free" from the low-level runtime environment provided by Unix (Section\ \ref{the-low-level-binary-world}).
+As an example of the intra-process notions of state and change, we can look at \ac{COLA}, a programming system conceived as a process within Unix.
+As such, its substrate is quite minimal and the majority is inherited "for free" from the low-level runtime environment that makes up a process.

 At the lowest level, state in \ac{COLA} consists of an array of bytes, addressed numerically.
 Some structure is imposed on this via C's standard memory allocation routines, refining the model of state to a graph of fixed-size memory blocks and the stack.
 Changes to this state are represented as machine instructions encoded as bytes.
-This is the basic state model of a C program; the sample code for \ac{COLA} embellishes this with little more than a way to associate objects to their vtables^[A *vtable* specifies object behaviour by supplying runnable code for a requested method name.
+This is the basic state model of a C program; the sample code for \ac{COLA}'s object model\ \parencite[Appendix\ B]{OROM} embellishes this with little more than a way to associate objects to their vtables^[A *vtable* specifies object behaviour by supplying runnable code for a requested method name.
 It is separate from the object "instance" so that multiple objects can share the same behaviour.] and a cache for method lookups.

 This bare-bones, low-level substrate does not require much development on top of the platform and so it is quicker to complete.
 The ontology of state is copied from the platform, and in this case the machine instructions can be inherited too.^[In general, the internal representation of code in the platform will be unavailable to us when programming with it, so we expect not to be able to inherit it.
 This low-level platform is a special case, where we do have access to code if we are willing to write instructions using their numerical codes.]
 Completing the substrate more quickly means we can start working in-system sooner, but there is a downside: it may be cumbersome to work with such minimal functionality.
 The unfortunate effect would be that we speed through a primitive substrate, only to suffer slow progress at the beginning of in-system development.